rexera/rexera.github.io/_tabs/about.md

 I'm with [PKU-ByteDance Digital Humanities Open Laboratory (PKUDH)](https://pkudh.org) in Peking University, working on **Multi-Modal Intelligence** on cultural heritage.

-Coming in September 2026, I'm going to be admitted to Peking Univeristy as an MA majoring in _Foreign Linguistics and Applied Linguistics_, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).
+Coming in September 2026, I'm going to be admitted to Peking Univeristy as an MA majoring in _Theoretical and Applied Linguistics_, supervised by [Prof. SU Qi](https://pkudh.org/member/suqi.html).
 My concentration is/will be on computational linguistics, specifically human-machine _information structure asymmetry_ between English and Chinese.

 Currently, I'm a senior BA in Beijing University of Posts and Telecommunications (BUPT), majoring in _English, Linguistics and Language Technologies_ with a minor in _Data Science and Big Data Technologies_.
 Before that, I was primarily trained in the humanities with a discovered and ever since ongoing passion for human languages.